synopkg/git-commit/README.md

 ### Switch to GPT-4 or other models

-By default, OpenCommit uses `gpt-4o-mini` model.
+By default, Git-Commit uses `gpt-4o-mini` model.

 You may switch to gpt-4o which performs better, but costs more 🤠